 When an individual or a couple decides to have a baby but struggles with natural conception, they often seek the aid of fertility treatment like in vitro fertilization (IVF).
 However, the cost can be a financial burden.
 Crowdfunding provides an effective means of drumming up support from family, friends and others.

-Before starting your campaign for IVF, explore some of our helpful hints to get you on the path to fundraising success.
+Before you start In Vitro Fertilization fundraising, explore some of our helpful hints to get you on the path to fundraising success.

 Designing Your Campaign Blueprint